 You might think your name is normal in your family's native tongue.
 Maybe it is.
 But put it in a different language, and sometimes, all hell can break loose.

 Those Fatal Frame games sure are frightening.
 Don't believe me?
-Check out this six minute clip of the new Wii remake of , known as .
+Check out this six minute clip of the new Wii remake of Fatal Frame II, known as Fatal Frame: Deep Crimson Butterfly.

 When Fatal Frame 4: Mask of the Lunar Eclipse was first announced at the Tokyo Game Show 2007, horror fans rejoiced.
-When the E3 gaming expo came the following year with conspicuously absent, they got worried.
-And when Nintendo finally announced that the title would not be leaving Japanese shores, they despaired.…
+When the E3 gaming expo came the following year with Fatal Frame 4 conspicuously absent, they got worried.
+And when Nintendo finally announced that the title would not be leaving Japanese shores, they…